 CRI also manages the acquisition of external research grants.
 One the largest body to provide such grants is the Ministry of Higher Education (MOHE) through several schemes such as the Fundamental Research Grant Scheme (FRGS).
 Academic staff is invited to sign up in MyGrant system that manages MOHE grants at: (Click Here)

 III.
 Publication: ASEAN Journal of Open and Distance Learning (AJODL)

 CRI manages the publication of a regional open and distance learning journal known as ASEAN Journal of Open and Distance Learning (AJODL).
 It is a peer-reviewed journal aimed to support sharing of knowledge, experience, research efforts and findings pertaining to ODL and ASEAN.
 It is an open access journal that is indexed under the Malaysian Citation Index (MCI), the Thailand Citation Index (TCI) and ASEAN Citation Index (ACI).
 The journal is published online twice a year, every June and December.
 CRI welcomes all staff to submit their articles to the journal and submission is open throughout the year.

 Staff is also encouraged to publish their work in other journals.
 The following are examples of reputable journals in open and distance education.

 IV.
 Research Development Programmes and Support

-IQMRI also takes the necessary efforts to organize research workshops, seminars and lecture series as part its initiatives to support professional academic development in research and innovation.
-In a year, IQMRI conducts at least 5 workshops and 5 seminar series.
+CRI takes the necessary efforts to organize research workshops, seminars series and knowledge sharing sessions as part its initiatives to support professional academic development in research and innovation.

 V. Research Evaluation through MyRA

-IQMRI manages data concerning research in order to evaluate the universities performance in research and innovation.
-A key assessment system used by OUM is MyRA (Malaysian Research Assessment System) developed and managed by MOHE.
+CRI manages data concerning research in order to evaluate the universities performance in research and innovation.
+A key assessment system used by OUM is MyRA (Malaysian Research Assessment System) hosted by the Ministry of Higher Education.